dt-code-club/site/srv/meetings/2022/meeting-6.md

 However, this can get awkward
-when adding many segments together, where f-strings (formatted string literals) become more readable and concise.
+when adding many segments together, where f-strings (formatted string literals) are more readable and concise.
 They begin with an `f` before the first quotation mark and use curly braces (`{}`) to contain expressions that will be replaced with their values